 Both were influential in my photographic career and will be missed by all who knew them.

 The first to leave this earth was Hughie.
 When I met him I was a photojournalism intern and barely 22 years of age.
-A year before I had finished an internship at the Detroit News and I shooting sports for UPI in the interim as I went to CCS.
+A year before I had finished an internship at the Detroit News and I was shooting sports for UPI in the interim as I went to the College of Creative Studies, or CCS.
 The photographic community in Detroit was awesome at that time, and I was working along side some of the best and the brightest people at both papers.
 I was a very lucky person!

 As I sat listening to Hughie’s eulogy from all who were touched by him, I found that everyone had the same experiences as I had.
 He was a gentle soul, soft-spoken and always willing to help me in my adventure as a photojournalist.